Elvira Cisneros: Marriage & family

 During Elvira's tenure at Frost Bank, she spent her evenings at nearby Santa Rosa Hospital caring for her younger brother, Henry, who wound up passing away from Hodgkins disease in 1943, at age 14.
 She also helped care for her youngest sister, Stella, who was afflicted by, and died from, polio.

 Through her brother Ruben, who was stationed at Randolph Field, Elvira met George Cisneros, who was a fellow World War II combat veteran stationed in San Antonio.
 The two eventually married on November 25, 1945 and had 5 children together: Henry (1947), Pauline (1949), George Jr. (1952), Tim (1957), and Christina (1960).
 Her oldest son, Henry, served 8 years (1981–1989) as the mayor of San Antonio and would also serve as the Secretary of Housing and Urban Development in the Clinton administration.

-Later life & legacy
+Later life and legacy

 Elvira and George founded the Alamo Area Stroke Support Group in 1977 to promote awareness and support for afflicted families after George suffered stroke.
 She also aided George in his efforts as the national spokesperson for Easter Seals.
 In 1991 Elvira was inducted into the San Antonio Women's Hall of Fame for her civic leadership.

 Cisneros spent her later years as board member and advisor for many civic minded groups, including: Avenida Guadalupe Association, AVANCE, Project Learn to Read, and the Alamo Area Council of Governments.
 As a result of her dedication to, and advocacy for, the elderly, WellMed Charitable Foundation named a community center for her.
 The Elvira Cisneros Senior Community Center provides activities for over 6,500 members.